hgaard/elixir-phoenix-presentation/presentation/slides/elixir-basics.md

     Erlang has a reputation of being hard to approach

     And even for experienced devs there is a lot of boilerplate ceremony

+    Why: However, despite some great properties, I never was (and I’m still not) quite comfortable programming in Erlang.
+The coding experience somehow never felt very fluent, and the resulting code was always burdened with excessive boilerplate and duplication